compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/quiz.md

 ![Order page sample](../../img/content_quizz_orderpage.JPG)

-## Create a quizz
+## Create a quiz

-1. In your environment folder, create a folder named `<Name of your sequence>.quiz` (e.g. `My quizz.quiz`).
+1. In your environment folder, create a folder named `<Name of your sequence>.quiz` (e.g. `My quiz.quiz`).
 1. In this folder, add a file named `_questions.xml`.
-1. If you need graphical resources for your quizz, create a folder named `_meta`.
+1. If you need graphical resources for your quiz, create a folder named `_meta`.
 1. Put all the images you need in this folder.
-1. If you want to link documents from your quizz, put these documents inside the `.quiz` folder.
+1. If you want to link documents from your quiz, put these documents inside the `.quiz` folder.

 Next : [Search Interface (Compositeur Digital UX format)](search.md)